 Dr. Jeff Moore, PT, DPT, OCS, FAAOMPT, MTC, Cert.
 SMT

-UNMC's Division of Physical Therapy Education and Alumni Council introduce this 2-Day continuing education event August 25 & 26, 2018 in the Bennett Hall Lab (Room 4016) on the University of Nebraska Medical Center Campus, Omaha, NE and in the Health Science Education Complex (Room 206), Kearney, Nebraska (connected virtually and with onsite lab assistant)
+UNMC's Division of Physical Therapy Education and Alumni Council held this 2-Day continuing education event August 25 & 26, 2018 in the Bennett Hall Lab (Room 4016) on the University of Nebraska Medical Center Campus, Omaha, NE and in the Health Science Education Complex (Room 206), Kearney, Nebraska (connected virtually and with onsite lab assistant)